Vilamoura: Live Weather

 Simply amazing.
 We stayed until the end of October and we had sunshine all along.
 The beach was also great....

-Weather Overview for Vilamoura
+Weather in Vilamoura

 Vilamoura is a purpose built resort town within the Algarve region of southern Portugal.
 The town was founded in 1974 by a wealthy banker from Lisbon after he ventured to the region and decided it was a perfect spot for a new marina - so he arranged for it to be built from scratch.
 The marina now has the facilities to house over 1000 vessels and the town its self is increasing in size and is now one of the largest beach resorts in Europe.